persvr/pintura/README.md

 Persevere applications are generally built upon models, which act as classes for data.
 [Perstore](http://github.com/kriszyp/perstore) is the persistence library that is used by Persevere for defining models.
 Models defined with Perstore are automatically made accessible through HTTP by Pintura.
+The goal of Pintura is that your application will primarily consist of model design and Pintura will handle the most of the mechanics of exposing that model through an HTTP/REST API.
 A simple example of a model is:

     var Model = require("perstore/model").Model,
     	store = require("perstore/mongodb").MongoDB("Product");